-3.2.5.
-CORCs may be Issued for Output, which at the time of Issuing has from Production Facilities registered.
-This may include time periods when the Production Facility was not registered into the System as long as the Output of that period may be verified according to the relevant Removal Method specific Methodology and the Environmental and Social Safeguards.
+3.2.4.
+CORCs may be Issued for Output, which at the time of Issuing has i) not been sold in the form of or associated with the Underlying Product; and ii) taken place maximum of 18 months in the past, from Production Facilities registered.
+This may include time periods when the Production Facility was not registered into the System as long as the Output of that period may be verified according to the relevant Removal Method specific Methodology.